Reading 1251

 Reading 1251 is a preserved B-4a class "Switcher" type Steam locomotive built by the Reading Company's own locomotive shops in Reading in 1918 as the only tank locomotive to be rostered by the Reading after World War I. It served as a shop switcher to pull and push locomotives in and out of the Reading's shops, until it was taken off of the Reading's active list in early 1963.
 It subsequently spent the next eight years being sold to various owners until becoming fully owned by the Railroad Museum of Pennsylvania in Strasburg for static display.
-As of 2025, the locomotive remains on indoor display inside the museum and is not likely to run again in the near future.
+As of 2026, the locomotive remains on indoor display inside the museum.